george-paul/donatello/README.md

 # README

-CS3.301 - Operating Systems and Networks
-Assignment 2 by George Paul (roll no: 2021121006)

 ## Donatello

 Donatello is a custom made Linux Shell with implementations of some built in commands and the capability to start any user defined executable.